MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Dynamic site configuration

-If your website contains dynamic content, for example, webpages that live in content management systems like [Confluence](https://www.atlassian.com/software/confluence) and [Unily](https://www.unily.com/) or databases that store website content, you can enable a dynamic crawler.
+If your website contains dynamic content, for example, webpages that live in content management systems like Confluence or Unily, you can enable a dynamic crawler.
 To turn it on, select **Enable crawl for dynamic sites**.
 The crawler will wait for dynamic content to render before it begins crawling.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Connection Settings pane for Enterprise Web connector](media/enterprise-web-connector/connectors-enterpriseweb-connectionsettings-dynamicconfig.png)](media/enterprise-web-connector/connectors-enterpriseweb-connectionsettings-dynamicconfig.png#lightbox)

 In addition to the check box, there are three optional fields available:

-1. **DOM Ready**: enter the name of the DOM element the crawler should use as the signal that the content is fully rendered and the crawl should begin.
+1. **DOM Ready**: Enter the DOM element the crawler should use as the signal that the content is fully rendered and the crawl should begin.
-1. **Headers to Add**: specify which HTTP headers the crawler should include when sending that specific web URL.
+1. **Headers to Add**: Specify which HTTP headers the crawler should include when sending that specific web URL.
 You can set multiple headers for different websites.
 We suggest including auth token values.
-1. **Headers to Skip**: specify any unnecessary headers that should be excluded from dynamic crawling requests.
+1. **Headers to Skip**: Specify any unnecessary headers that should be excluded from dynamic crawling requests.

 > [!NOTE]
 > Dynamic crawling is only supported for Agent crawl mode.